Invariant parameterization and turbulence modeling on the beta-plane: Application of invariant parameterizations to turbulence modeling

-where $\bar{\mathcal E}$ is the average energy, $k=\sqrt{(k^x)^2+(k^y)^2}$ is the scalar wave number, $k^x$ and $k^y$ are the wave numbers in $x$- and $y$-direction, respectively.
-The possibility of using a single wave number is due to the assumption of isotropy that is generally made in turbulence theory and which is reasonable in the case of vanishing differential rotation.
+where $\bar{\mathcal E}$ and $\bar{\mathcal C}$ are the average energy and average enstrophy, $k=\sqrt{(k^x)^2+(k^y)^2}$ is the scalar wave number, $k^x$ and $k^y$ are the wave numbers in $x$- and $y$-direction, respectively.
+The possibility of using a single wave number is due to the assumption of isotropy that is generally made in turbulence theory and which is reasonable in the case of vanishing differential rotation~\cite{vall06Ay}.
 According to the theory, the form of the energy spectrum in the inertial range should follow

 This is referred to as the \emph{enstrophy cascade} in two-dimensional turbulence.
+Analogously, the \textit{enstrophy spectrum} in the inertial range should follow

 The impact of the beta-term in the vorticity equation on the turbulent cascades was first studied in~\cite{rhin75Ay}.
 In this seminal paper, it was remarked that the Rossby wave solutions admitted by the beta-plane equation can act as a source of anisotropization of turbulence at the larger scale.
 Qualitatively, at some stage the size of the vortices is big enough that they are exposed to the effect of differential rotation, which essentially hinders the tendency of vortex growth due to the inverse energy cascade.
 Rather, the vortices evolve into Rossby wave and eventually to the formation of zonal jets as observed e.g.\ on giant planets.
 Depending on the precise setting used (e.g.\ strength of the differential rotation, additional energy injection to the system), the results of turbulence simulations can vary, but often energy spectra steeper than those predicted theoretically can be found~\cite{huan01Ay,malt91Ay,rhin75Ay}.